FabricLabs/bitcoin-kit-universal/README.md

 # BitcoinKit-Universal

 Bitcoin, BitcoinCash(ABC) and Dash wallet toolkit for Swift.
 This is a full implementation of SPV node including wallet creation/restore, synchronization with network, send/receive transactions, and more.
-The repository includes the main `BitcoinCore.swift` and `BitcoinKit.swift`, `BitcoinCashKit.swift` and `DashKit.swift` separate pods.
+The repository includes the main `BitcoinCore-Universal.swift` and `BitcoinKit-Universal.swift`, `BitcoinCashKit-Universal.swift` and `DashKit-Universal.swift` separate pods.

 ## Features